MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/re2.md

 In KQL, regular expressions must be encoded as [string literals](scalar-data-types/string.md) and follow the string quoting rules.
 For example, the RE2 regular expression `\A` is represented in KQL as `"\\A"`.
 The extra backslash indicates that the other backslash is part of the regular expression `\A`.

-## RE2 library

-The following sections describe the regular expression syntax accepted by the RE2 library.

-### Syntax overview
+## Syntax overview

-The following table overviews the main RE2 library syntax elements.
+The following table overviews RE2 regular expression syntax, which is used to write regular expressions in Kusto.

 | Syntax element | Description |
 |--|--|